Skip to main content

 You can keep data in Propel for as long as you need.
 For instance, if your application requires data for only 90 days, you can use the Delete API to remove data after 90 days.

-Can you sync only certain columns from a table into a Data Pool?
+Can you sync only certain columns from a data warehouse into a Data Pool?

 What happens if the underlying data source is not available?
 For example, what happens if Snowflake is down?